PRI-ISDN Protocol Analyzer

 GL Communications supports the following types of ISDN analyzers:

-- Remote/Offline ISDN Analyzers (Pre-requisites: Hardware Dongle and Windows XP (or higher) Operating System)
+- Remote/Offline ISDN Analyzers (Pre-requisites: Hardware Dongle and Windows Operating System)

 Both real-time and off-line analysis presents the following information